 As important was winning the U.S. Cup, the Americans had bigger fish to fry and challenges ahead later in the summer at Copa America in Uruguay.
 In its previous Copa encounter in 1993, the U.S. finished at 0-2-1, losing a three-goal lead to lowly Venezuela en route to a disappointing 3-3 draw.

-That set up a rather unlikely quarterfinal confrontation with Mexico on July 17.
+That set up a rather unlikely quarterfinal confrontation with Mexico July 17.

-Sampson continued alternating keepers and called on Friedel, who rose to the occasion, making two big saves in regulation and sopping the Mexicans twice in the shootout after the teams played to a scoreless tie.
+Sampson continued alternating keepers and called on Friedel, who rose to the occasion.
+He made two big saves in regulation and stopped the Mexicans twice in the shootout after the teams played to a scoreless tie.
 Friedel’s counterpart, Jorge Campos (who went on to play for the LA Galaxy and Chicago Fire in MLS), did not fare as well, failing to stop any of the American attempts.